 Office of Strategic Consulting

 The Office of Strategic Consulting serves as a resource for academic and administrative units on campus, helping to support major initiatives, change, and improvement efforts.
-They are well known for the sponsorship of the annual Showcase event on the UW campus, featuring innovations and successes from various campus units.

-Career Planning for UW-Madison Employees
+Career Counseling for UW-Madison Employees

 For more information, click on the link.